-Yuksom-Dzongri Trek is a popular short high-altitude trek in the North Eastern region of India.
-The trek takes you to an altitude of 4020 meters at Dzongri peak to witness mesmerizing views of the Kanchenjunga group of peaks.
-The base camp of the Trek, Yuksom, is a small historical town located in Sikkim, India, at an elevation of 5670 ft.
+Yuksom - Dzongri trek is a popular long high-altitude trek in the North Eastern region of India.
+The trek takes you to an altitude of 4250 meters at Dzongri peak to witness mesmerizing views of the Kanchenjunga group of peaks.
+The base camp of the trek is Yuksom, it is a small historical town located in Sikkim, India, at an elevation of 5670 ft.

 Experience the incredible natural beauty as your journey starts from Yuksom and crosses multiple campsites at Sachen, Bakhim, and Tshoka village to reach the Dzongri peak camp.
 You will mostly rest in tents and the beautiful traditional wooden huts of Tshoka village.
 Once you reach the Dzongri peak, you will rest at the campsite along it.

 Getting up early the next day, you will experience the sunrise views of mountains Narsingh, Ratong, Koktang, Pandim, Kabru, and Kanchenjunga, the main highlight of the trek.
 On the same day, you will explore the beautiful and sacred lake of Laxmi Pokhari, before heading down to Tshoka and Yuksom.
 This long 50 kilometers trek will reward you with enchanting memories of lush meadows, rhododendrons, gushy rivers, and many other masterpieces of mother nature.

 Yuksom Dzongri Trek is one the most prominent short high elevation trek and is considered as a shorter form of the Goechala Trek.

 This trek will take you through some of the most beautiful views of the majestic mountains and the beckoning valleys.

 Spend some time staring at the might white peaks and pass through the small streams on your way.